 Micro-influencers operate in a space that is perfectly suited to helping organizations position their brand for maximum exposure, while at the same time building a degree of familiarity and trust among their target audience.
 This positive brand association makes it easier for businesses to drive conversions and to spread their brand ethos to their ultimate target consumer.

-How can micro-influencers help your business?
+How can micro-influencers help your brand?

 The great thing about working with micro-influencers in your sector is that while the reach these individuals may have is slightly smaller, the costs associated with working alongside them are greatly reduced.